swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 }
 ```

-Getting the handle's task allows us to check if the work we're about to wait on perhaps was already cancelled (by calling `handle.task.isCancelled`), or query at what priority the task is executing.
+Getting the handle's task allows us to check if the work we're about to wait on perhaps was already cancelled (by calling `handle.isCancelled`), or query at what priority the task is executing.

 #### Detached tasks